 Df = frequency change (deviation)

-Total variation from lowest to the heights is called carrier swing.
+The total variation from the lowest to the height is called carrier swing.

 So carrier swing = 2 x Df

-Making use of calculus, equation for the frequency modulated signal can be written as
+Making use of calculus, the equation for the frequency-modulated signal can be written as

 V = A Sin [2pfc t + Df/fa) Cos2pfa t]